enricomoresco/Software-and-Computing-Repository/README.md

 ## _HOW TO RUN THE CODE_

-To run the code you have to provide five text files
+To run the code you have to provide seven text files

 u_top.txt : n*m matrix with the values of the initial zonal velocity of the upper layer(m/s)